anuragambuja/data-engineering-databricks/Certifications/Data Engineer Associate.md

 The data engineer asks a colleague for help to convert this query for use in a Delta Live Tables (DLT) pipeline.
 The query should create the first table in the DLT pipeline.
 Which of the following describes the change the colleague needs to make to the query?

   A. They need to add a COMMENT line at the beginning of the query.
   B. They need to add a CREATE LIVE TABLE table_name AS line at the beginning of the query.
   C. They need to add a live. prefix prior to json. in the FROM line.
   D. They need to add a CREATE DELTA LIVE TABLE table_name AS line at the beginning of the query.
   E. They need to add the cloud_files(...) wrapper to the JSON file path.

-Ans:
+Ans: B.
 ```
 ```
 35. A dataset has been defined using Delta Live Tables and includes an expectations clause: